-The Democratic Knowledge Project (DKP) is a K-16 civic education provider based at Harvard University.
-We offer curriculum development resources, professional development workshops for educators, and assessment tools and services—all in support of education for democracy.
+The Democratic Knowledge Project (DKP K-12) is a K-12 civic education provider based at the Edmond J. Safra Center for Ethics at Harvard University.
+We offer curriculum development resources, professional development workshops for educators, and assessment tools and services—all in support of education for constitutional democracy.

 The DKP-Cambridge Grade 8 Civics Curriculum: “Civic Engagement in Our Democracy”